GeorginaCarlisle/inspiring-young-writers/README.md

 [Using Git - how to go back to a previous commit](https://medium.com/swlh/using-git-how-to-go-back-to-a-previous-commit-8579ccc8180f) - I followed this article when reverting to a previous commit.

-[Tailwind CSS Django - Flowbite](https://flowbite.com/docs/getting-started/django/) - Instructions in article followed to install tailwind css.
+[Tailwind CSS Django - Flowbite](https://flowbite.com/docs/getting-started/django/) - Instructions in article followed to install tailwind css and used in fix for bug 1.

 [Tailwind CSS Tutorial #6 - Custom Fonts by Net Ninja](https://www.youtube.com/watch?v=arfDRUIZOiw) - Instructions in video followed to create custom font family styles.